eric-chao/codis-k8s/README.md

 >     ./start.sh scale-server test 8

 # Note:
->     reduce the number of codis-server-$product_name, does not support.
+>     Reduce the number of codis-server-$product_name, does not support.